Taking Part in Our Clinical Trials

 Module Image

-You will receive your SPEAR T-cells at the hospital.
+You will receive your engineered T cells at the hospital.
 They are given through an IV line.
 It is a one-time dose.
 Your study doctor will decide how long you need to stay in the hospital for monitoring.
-For many patients, it is about 1 week, but maybe longer.
+For many patients, it is about a week, but may be longer.

 6